The Someday Art Club - What it is and how it came to be.

 Fast forward again, to January 2018 when I finally worked up the courage to teach my first lettering class.
 Once again I tried to emphasize the importance of artistic license, and once again I saw that each student had their own style from the jump.
 It made me feel incredible to know that I was able to give my students the tools and knowledge they needed while also giving them the confidence to create in a way that was completely their own.

 Fast forward one more time to now; the official launch of the Someday Art Club.
 This is (what I hope will be) an online community for aspiring and experienced artists alike, who want to learn the rules so they can break them better, stand out from the crowd and explore their own artistic vision.

 TL, DR?
 The gist is that I want to help you learn that new creative skill you’ve been eyeing (calligraphy, watercolour, drawing, etc) while also developing your own style.
 By joining the Someday Art Club, you’ll be a part of a community of like-minded badass art babes, and you’ll learn to explore your creativity in a fun, lighthearted way with no pressure, timelines or rules.
 Your artistic style truly is inherent, it’s in the way you hold your pen, the things you love, and the songs you play on repeat.

-For now, I'll be sending out a Printable Colouring Book every month, and hosting corresponding Drink & Draw tutorials on my Instagram every Thursday evening!
-I hope to provide a lot more educational resources going forward, and promise to always keep it super stress-free and fun.
+I’ll be sending out occasional newsletters including tutorials and creatives resources, and hope to provide a lot more educational resources going forward.
+I promise to always keep it super stress-free and fun.
 So pull up a chair, a glass of wine and your favourite junk food and start creating with me babe!